Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 - Rural communities: 13 beds per 1,000 seniors

-The shortage has worsened over time.
-Five years ago, rural communities had 16 beds per 1,000 seniors, showing the system isn’t keeping pace with Canada’s aging population growth.
-As one policy report notes: “Having to leave the community to access long-term care was discussed as a common situation”.
+- The shortage has worsened.
+Five years ago, rural communities had 16 beds per 1,000 seniors.
+The system isn't keeping pace with Canada's aging population growth.
+One policy report notes: "Having to leave the community to access long-term care was discussed as a common situation."

-Ontario alone reports 38,000 people waiting for long-term care placements.
+- Ontario alone has 38,000 people waiting for long-term care placements.
 Rural seniors often experience even longer wait times due to fewer facilities in their regions.

 Barriers to home modifications for aging in place